Havre des Pas

 Moita’s Bistro on the seafront is our favorite Portuguese restaurant in Jersey; the cataplana for two is especially recommended.

 The Good Egg Beach Cafe is one of the best cafes in St Helier and it is right on the seafront.
-There are lots of the breakfast/ brunch classics and some great veggie options.
-In summer months try and time your visit with high tide and get a sea on the upstairs deck.
+There are lots of breakfast/ brunch classics and some great veggie options.
+In the summer months try and time your visit with high tide and get a sea view on the upstairs deck.

 Petisco Tradicional is a small, friendly cafe/ restaurant just a block away from the seafront.
 It serves great value Portuguese dishes as well as old favorites like homemade lasagne-huge portions- with chips.